Complaints policy

 Our commitment to you

 Our aim is to deliver excellent services all the time.
-When we get it wrong we welcome feedback and the chance to make it right.
+When we get it wrong, we welcome feedback and the chance to make it right.
 We believe that complaints are an opportunity to learn from our mistakes and to make our services better for the future.
+Whenever a resident expresses dissatisfaction, we will give them the choice of making a complaint.

 We will ensure that:

-8. We monitor and learn from resident feedback and ensure that complaints are considered when reviewing any service the organisation provides to its residents and the performance of employees and contractors.
+- We monitor and learn from resident feedback and ensure that complaints are considered when reviewing any service, the organisation provides to its residents and the performance of employees and contractors.

 How to make a complaint

-When you tell us you are not happy with an aspect of our business, our policies or the actions of a member of CKH staff or contractor, we will raise a service request and attempt to get things right for you.
-If you are not satisfied with the outcome of the service request, we will raise a complaint.
+When you tell us you are not happy with an aspect of our business, our policies or the actions of a member of CKH staff or contractor, we will raise a complaint.

 A complaint can be made by any of the following:

-If you wish to raise an issue with us via social media we would encourage you to message us through private message channel to maintain confidentiality.
+If you wish to raise an issue with us via social media, we encourage you to message us through private message channel to maintain confidentiality.
 We are unable to discuss any issues relating to individuals in a public forum.

-If we receive a complaint in the form of a petition it will be dealt with following the normal complaints procedure, on the address of the first signatory only.
-The petition will be treated as one complaint and all correspondence will be addressed to the first signatory only.
-If the complaint reaches stage two of our complaints process and an Appeal Panel meeting is convened, the first signatory may attend the complaints panel with one other signatory only.
-If reasonable, details of the outcome of the complaint will be copied to each signatory on the petition once it has been fully resolved.
+If we receive a complaint in the form of a petition it will be dealt with following the normal complaints procedure, on the address of the lead complainant only.
+The petition will be treated as one complaint and all correspondence will be addressed to the lead complainant only.

 Our complaints process